benjaminwwong/novum/supplementary/mind.md

 - Have one person be very short, but impactful.
 - Sonar expert, Tactician, etc.
 - By the above I mean having crews with specialties.
 Each character should have their specialty known.
+- Sanderson says to let them live their life and have them be built around a personality rather than an archetype.

 ### Crew: